 If it does not help, you may next try to disable your security software – because these software can be very tricky sometimes.
 It may restrict access to a specific path or specific registry location.
 Unfortunately there is no easy way to find it out.
 So it’s better to disable the security software completely and then try to install the software.
 Again, do remember to re-enable your security software, once your installation completes successfully.

 There are some common location which sometime we are denied permissions.
 So far, the locations I have seen are Temp and Installer folder.
 So go to C:\Windows\Installer and %temp% and Take Ownership to these folders.
 Then try again.

-The last steps you could try is to Enable Build-in administrator account:
+The last steps you could try is to Enable Built-in administrator account: